My nine-year-old learned about fractions with pizza. That’s such a yummy idea.

 How would you use these Pumpkin Pie Fractions?

-You may also like one of these fun math activities:
+You may also like one of these fun Thanksgiving activities: